dotnet/docs/docs/framework/wpf/getting-started/walkthrough-my-first-wpf-desktop-application.md

 ## Prerequisites

-- Visual Studio 2012 or later
+- Visual Studio 2012 or later (this article is based on Visual Studio 2017)

    For more information about installing the latest version of Visual Studio, see [Install Visual Studio](/visualstudio/install/install-visual-studio).

 ## Create the application project